Lake Michigan

 1. Boat launch, playground, basketball court, restrooms with a swimming area that gradually deepens.

-5. Depot Beach on Lake Charlevoix
+5. Glenwood Beach on Lake Charlevoix

 1. Visit the 100 year old train depot and garden area.
 It has a park and public restrooms, and gets great reviews.